cr00z/17_sites_monitoring/README.md

 Script gets list of urls from file and outputs status of each url:

-* *unknown* if site not registered
-* *ok* if site returns '200 OK' status
+* *ok* if site returns 200 - 399 status
 * *error* if site returns any another status

-Also script checks 'Expiration Date' and print yes if domain expires during 1 month, , otherwise it prints "no".
+Also script checks 'Expiration Date' and print:

+* *yes* if domain expires during 1 month
+* *no* otherwise
+* *unknown* if site not registered or whois service answers incorrectly

 # How to Install